Patti LuPone: 1979–1999: Evita and Broadway stardom

-In 1979, LuPone starred in the original Broadway production of Evita, the musical based on the life of Eva Perón, composed by Andrew Lloyd Webber and Tim Rice, and directed by Harold Prince.
+In 1979, LuPone starred in the original Broadway production of Evita, the musical based on the life of Eva Perón, composed by Andrew Lloyd Webber and Tim Rice and directed by Harold Prince.
 She reportedly won the role over 200 auditionees, including Meryl Streep, Ann-Margret and Raquel Welch.
-Although LuPone was hailed by critics, she has since said that her time in Evita was not an enjoyable one.
+Although LuPone was praised by critics, she has since said that her time in Evita was not an enjoyable one.
 In a 2007 interview, she stated "Evita was the worst experience of my life," she said.
 "I was screaming my way through a part that could only have been written by a man who hates women.
 And I had no support from the producers, who wanted a star performance onstage but treated me as an unknown backstage.
-It was like Beirut, and I fought like a banshee."
+It was like Beirut and I fought like a banshee."
 Despite the trouble, LuPone won her first Tony Award for Best Actress in a Musical.
 "Don't Cry For Me, Argentina", a song she performed for the show, became one of her signature songs throughout her career.
 It was not until she had reprised the role in a production in Sydney when she had finally enjoyed the part and felt comfortable singing the score.
 LuPone and her co-star, Mandy Patinkin, remained close friends both on and off the stage.

 In 1980, LuPone's cabaret act, "Patti LuPone at Les Mouches," played for 27 consecutive weeks on Saturday evenings at midnight following her 8pm performance in Evita.
 The New York Daily News reviewed saying, "Anyone who thinks there are no volcanoes in New York should check out Les Mouches any Saturday midnight in March.
-It is here at the witching hour that Patti LuPone fulminates, thunders, and showers the room with sparks of her debut cabaret act."
+It’s here at the witching hour that Patti LuPone fulminates, thunders and showers the room with sparks of her debut cabaret act."
 In 2008, a restored recording was released as an album by Ghostlight Records.

 In 1983, John Cassavetes and LuPone workshopped a production of a play called Thornhill by Meade Roberts.
 The play, directed by Cassavetes, starred LuPone as Eugene O'Neill's wife Carlotta Monterey, and Cassavetes as O'Neill.
 The production also featured cast members Ben Gazzara and Carol Kane.